A Grammatical Sketch of Somali

 Following an introduction with general information on Somali, e.g. its distribution, dialects, status and orthography, the present grammatical sketch introduces the reader to Somali phonology, morphology and syntax.
 In the area of verbal morphology, attributive verbs and pre-verbs, which replace prepositions, represent specific Somali morphological peculiarities.
 The appendix provides a short socio-political text with an English translation and lexico-grammatical notes.

-In addition to this grammar book, a textbook Lehrbuch des Somali is available in our programme, as well as several text editions for the advanced learner, see the following links:
+In addition to this grammar book, a textbook Lehrbuch des Somali is available in our programme, as well as a description of a southern Somali dialect (see the following links):

 The last part of this book, “Bibliography”, is very impressive and it gives an evidence of a hard work which had been done by the author during the preparation of his work.
 It contains over 90 titles of publications of all sorts, [...]